 However, custom settings have relatively fewer types of fields, which include:

-In custom settings, there is no clear defining of workflow rules, validation rules or triggers that are available in the custom objects.
+In custom settings, there is no clear definition of workflow rules, validation rules, or triggers that are available in the custom objects.
 A developer or operator would have to resort to using Salesforce custom objects for performing any activity that deals with data validation or dealing with related records.

-This implies that as compared to using a custom object, a custom setting in Salesforce would be preferred by a user as it only allow a maximum of 100 SQL queries 150 DML operations for every transaction performed before it results into an error.
-Though the use of custom settings help a user in restricting the Governor limits, it is important to note that certain limits such as heap size and some of the script amendments would still apply to the transactions.
+This implies that as compared to using a custom object, a custom setting in Salesforce would be preferred by a user as it only allows a maximum of 100 SQL queries 150 DML operations for every transaction performed before it results in an error.
+Though the use of custom settings helps a user in restricting the Governor limits, it is important to note that certain limits such as heap size and some of the script amendments would still apply to the transactions.